Kitashi14/DevBoost/QUICKSTART.md

 7. **Click any button** to execute its command instantly!
    - Buttons with input fields will prompt you first
    - All commands are OS-compatible (works on Windows/macOS/Linux)
-8. **Edit any button**: Hover and click the ✏️ icon to update name/description
+8. **Right-click any button** to access:
+   - ✏️ Edit button name and user description
+   - 🌐 Add to Global (for workspace buttons)
+   - 🗑️ Delete button

 ### Example: Button with Input Fields